An easy guide to keep your produce and prepped veggies fresh for as long as possible

 Depending on the type of herb, they’ll last anywhere from 7-20 days

-- It’s best to wrap chopped broccoli in a towel or paper towel before tightly sealing it in a container
+- It’s best to wrap chopped broccoli in a towel or paper towel (or a cloth napkin if you don’t use paper towels like me) before tightly sealing it in a container

 - Chopped broccoli is best used within 2-3 days